derrickturk/antibiotics/README.md

 to preserve the expected behavior when deserializing null/missing values of types whose deserializers do not throw when receiving `''` as an argument.

+A type `ExternalName` is also provided which may be used with `typing.Annotated` to specify the name which should be used for a member when serializing or deserializing (e.g. to match CSV headers).

 ### Basic example
 ```python
 from antibiotics import Delimited